zaskock/some-blog-active-record/README.md

 #####It's about learning Ruby and it's gems to build some basic blog with simple functionality.
-Project is based on Sinatra and represents a fairy-tale hybrid of blog and forum
+Project is based on Sinatra and Active Record and represents a fairy-tale hybrid of blog and forum

 ####Gems Used:
 - "sinatra"